Best performance SUVs 2025 – family-friendly supercars on stilts

 Of course, high-performance SUVs are always a compromise, and we’d much prefer this level of focus be put into more agreeable genres of sports car, but the market speaks, and as it stands it would almost seem foolish for a high-performance manufacturer to be without the financial liberation SUVs can provide.

-So here are our favourite SUVs on sale right now.
+So here are our favourite performance SUVs on sale in 2025

-The DBX707 builds on this with a bespoke tune of that same AMG V8, with new ball bearing turbos, an all-new exhaust system and a significant overhaul of the engine mapping.
+The DBX707 is now alone in the lineup, having been refreshed inside with Aston’s latest cabin layout and infotainment.
+Mercedes-AMG’s 4-litre hot-V twin-turbocharged V8 features as usual, with new ball bearing turbos, an all-new exhaust system and a significant overhaul of the engine mapping.
 It produces 697bhp and 663llb ft of torque, which are driven through AMG’s nine-speed auto with a wet clutch, which also has a shorter final drive.
 The 707’s 0-62 time has been knocked right back to 3.3sec, while top speed is now rated at 193mph – good thing it’s on standard carbon-ceramic brakes.

-As striking as straight-line performance figures can be, though, this isn’t where Aston focused its attention.
-Instead, both DBX models offer dynamic ability unlike that of most rivals, with the platform developed from the ground up in order to extract as much performance as possible.
-The DBX has a fluid, delicate GT-like feel, but when the right buttons are pressed, it tightens up brilliantly.
+As striking as straight-line performance figures can be, though, this isn’t where the Aston is most impressive.
+Instead, it’s the dynamic ability that’s quite unlike that of most rivals, with the platform developed from the ground up in order to extract as much performance as possible.
+The DBX707 has a fluid, delicate GT-like feel, but when the right buttons are pressed, it tightens up brilliantly, emulating on stilts with dizzying effect the finest hot rod estates.

 Alfa Romeo Stelvio Quadrifoglio